fpetrot/divbysmallcst/README.md

 and the function `checkall` that checks it all, assuming the host processor divider is correct.

-To check the validity of the approach and when to remove parts of the expressions when the bitsize authorizes it, one can perform a systemc implementation using sc_int<>, as show for the 25 case in `divu25.cpp`.
+I've translated the routines in verilog hdl and thanks to a few scripts, verified them all using Verilator, that is pretty fast on these simple stuffs, and synthesized them using AMD's Vivado for the Virtex7.
-Running `make check` runs the division by 25 for bitsizes 1 to 32.
+The routines for 3, 5, 11 and 23 have been extended to 64

-I've translated the routines in verilog hdl and thanks to a few scripts, verified them all and synthesized them too.
+bits to be compared with other division by constant proposals.
 Hopefully, this might be reported in a paper one of these days, ...